aws/aws-sdk-go-v2/content/en/docs/unit-testing.md

 weight: 9
 ---

-You can mock out the AWS SDK for Go V2 when unit testing your application by using Go interfaces.
-Using interface definitions you define the set of operations required by your application, and provide mock implementations of this interface when unit testing.
-You can follow this pattern to unit testing service client operations, paginators, and waiters.
+When using the SDK in your application, you'll want to mock out the SDK for your application's unit test.
+Mocking out the SDK allows your test to be focused on what you want to test, not the internals of the SDK.

+To support this your application should use Go interfaces instead of the concrete service client, paginators, and waiter types, (e.g. `s3.Client`).
+Using a Go interface to specify the methods your application will use, allows your application to use patterns such as to dependency injection.
+Where the concrete implementation is passed in, based on the situation, such as testing.

 ## Mocking Client Operations